antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 It has been shown that genome aberrations gains and losses do not completely overlap with hypermutation satus

 Q: Can you think of a reason why this does not correspond ?
-A: For tumour survival is makes sense that once a tumor is hypermutated genomic abbaration is less needed for tumour survival they otherway arround
+A: For tumour survival is makes sense that once a tumor is hypermutated genomic abbaration is less needed for tumour survival then the otherway arround

-This clearly shows that hypermutions do correlate with the CGH profiles, unfortunately you can not identify which CMS class has a higher incidence.
+This clearly shows that hypermutions do correlate negative with the CGH profiles, unfortunately you can not identify which CMS class has a higher incidence.

 * Analyse the cohort to see how the hypermutations are divided  for each sub-type.
   (relate two tracks)
-* Go to relate two tracks and select the hypermutation status and the CMS profiles
+* Go to relate in te main menu  two tracks and select the hypermutation status and the CMS profiles

 Q: what do observe and was this expected when keeping the CGH profiles in mind
 A: As expected and for CMS1 specific much less pronounced genomic aberrations are witnessed.